+What’s SOLID?
 Probably everything you can put in your pocket, but what I’d like to tell you about are a few great software development practices.
-Formed as a handful of easy-to-remember principles, they were a conclusion of generations of programmers doing their thing.
-The famous Robert C. Martin is considered to be the father of said principles.
-Anyway, these are not thought of as law, but more of a tool you want to use to produce high-quality code that is easy to maintain and extend at the same time.
-In this article I’ll cover the definition of each principle, and in the second part that’s going to arrive sometime soon, I will explain how to follow them and what results you can expect after doing so for some time.
+Formed as a handful of easy-to-remember principles, they were a conclusion… of generations of programmers, doing their thing.
+The famous Robert C. Martin is considered to be the father of those principles.
+Not thought of as law, but more of a tool you want to use to produce high-quality code.
+Tool easy to maintain and extend at the same time.
+In this article, I’ll cover the definition of each principle.
+Together, they give a solid base to object-oriented programming.

 Many explanations of this rule treat classes as basic instances, from which a solution is built.